f-min/WCD_probe/README.md

 ## building details

-the following external jars were used to build the program:
+the following external libraries were used to build the program:

   - Jsoup (https://jsoup.org/) <br/>
   - Selenium Java API (https://www.selenium.dev/) <br/>